What is a Push Notification? Why Are They Important?

 If you have a Mobile phone, you definitely need to know what a push notification is.
 With more and more apps being launched every day on the app store, one of the elements that are widely popular and used to engage with the user is “push notification”.
 A great marketing strategy, push notification helps you to stay connected with your users.
 But it is pretty much important to use it carefully as going overboard with it might force your users to mute the push notifications, which you should often and can certainly avoid.

 Many of you would be aware of what are push notifications and must be using them as a part of your marketing strategy.
 But for those who are still unaware of what are these and why they matter, let us help you a bit through this article.
 Let’s dive in:

-A push notification is a message that generally pops up on users’ screen from the apps that are installed on their device.
-No other application is required for the push notification to work and the best part is – an app publisher can send them any time for, these don’t require the user to be present in the app or use the phone during that particular moment.
+A push notification is a message that generally pops up on users’ screens from the apps that are installed on their device.
+No other application is required for the push notification to work and the best part is – an app publisher can send them any time, these don’t require the user to be present in the app or use the phone during that particular moment.

 These notifications are used to:

 C. Re-engage those users that were inactive

 E. Remind the customers regarding their abandoned carts

 F. Notify customers about any new product

 How are push notifications different from in-app messages?

 Push notifications can appear anytime, they don’t even require the user to use the app during that particular time.
 Whereas, in-app messages appear only when the user is using the application.
 When you are active within the app itself, the messages that appear are in-app messages or native app content.
 In-app messages generally give the feel of a natural part of the app and not as some additional marketing.